 4. Hook up an automatic water shut off valve

 An automatic water shut off valve prevents flooding by immediately turning off the hot and cold water supply as soon as water is detected under or near the washing machine.
 Water shut off valves are easy to install and provide 24/7 protection.
+Prices start at around $300.
 Most models sound an audible alarm; some can be connected to a security system or auto-dialer so you’ll receive notifications when you’re out.
-Prices start at around $155 for certain models.

 5. Invest in an “intelligent” automatic water shut off valve